We Make Access Happen!

 If you're a researcher at the National Archives in Washington, DC, you can have records brought directly to the Innovation Hub to scan.
 You can take home a digital copy of your scans free of charge on your own USB drive, and we’ll upload a copy to the National Archives Catalog (please note: uploading to the Catalog will take 8-10 weeks).
 Where possible, we'd like you to scan the entire folder of the material that you are using.

-Currently, you can walk in and request documents from the four most-requested types of records:
+Currently, you can make an appointment by emailing email@example.com and requesting documents from the four most-requested types of records:

 - Compiled Military Service Records